cqframework/cds4cpm/README.md

 FHIR Implementation Guides contain content forming a platform specification that can be published as a website.
 More information on IGs can be found on the [Hl7 wiki](https://wiki.hl7.org/FHIR_Implementation_Guides).
 Examples of IGs can be found at the [FHIR IG Registry](https://registry.fhir.org/guides)

+The continuous integration build for this IG is located here: http://build.fhir.org/ig/cqframework/cds4cpm

 ## Change Management and Roadmap

 Feedback and issues can be submitted via the [issues](issues) page.